ERR_SSL_VERSION_OR_CIPHER_MISMATCH Error

 1. Unsupported SSL/TLS Protocols

-Many modern browsers have deprecated support for older SSL/TLS protocols such as TLS 1.0 and TLS 1.1 due to known vulnerabilities.
-Servers configured to use these outdated protocols will trigger the error.
+Modern browsers have deprecated older SSL/TLS protocols such as TLS 1.0 and TLS 1.1 due to security vulnerabilities.
+Servers configured to use only these outdated protocols will trigger this error.

 2. Weak Ciphers

-Older encryption ciphers, such as RC4, DES, or MD5, are considered insecure and are no longer supported by most browsers.
+Older encryption ciphers like RC4, DES, or MD5 are considered insecure and no longer supported by most browsers.
 Servers relying on these ciphers will fail to establish secure connections.

 3. SSL Certificate Issues

-SSL certificates are largely responsible for creating secure environments for connection.
+SSL certificates establish secure connection environments.
 Common certificate-related issues include:

 • Self-Signed Certificates: Certificates not issued by a trusted Certificate Authority (CA) are flagged as insecure.

-• Expired Certificates: Certificates have a validity period, and expired ones are automatically rejected by browsers.
+• Expired Certificates: Certificates have validity periods, and expired ones are automatically rejected by browsers.

 • Improperly Configured Certificates: Missing intermediate certificates or domain mismatches can cause connection failures.